 Homeland of the German rough-haired Pointing dog, as you have already guessed, is Germany, and in particular the city of Frankfurt.
 Its history dates back to the 19th century, when different short-haired hunting dogs were crossed with rough-haired Griffons.
 The snout of the so called Deutsch Stichelhaar

 is formed as a result of blood impurities of German Shepherds.
 Today these hunting dogs are quite rare and often confused with the Wire-haired Pointing Dog - Drathaar.

 It is believed that this is one of the oldest dogs with rough hair.
 The first club of the breed was created in 1892.
 The main goal was to stop the crossing with foreign breeds.
 Puppies for sale can be found in Austria, Branburg, Bohemia, Moravia and Hesse.
-Today, the stronghold of the Deutsch Stichelhaar is northern Germany, but the numbers are still low.
+Today, the stronghold of the Deutsch Stichelhaar is northern Germany, but the numbers still decline.

 The German Rough-haired Pointing Dog has a characteristic strong and slightly rough body, accompanied by a strong neck and deep chest.
 The transition from forehead to muzzle is gradual.
 His thick hair forms a mustache and a beard on the face.
 The eyes are oval and brown in color.
 The tail is horizontal.
 The coat is thick and dense.
 Coloration can be brown with white spots.
 Usually these dog's height is between 58 and 70 cm and its weight – between 25 and 30 kg.

 Character and behavior